Departments and Classes

 Upper School Performing Arts

-The Upper School performing arts curriculum includes a range of offerings in dance, music, theatre, and production technology.
+The Upper School performing arts curriculum includes a range of offerings in dance, music, theater, and production technology.
 These include formal semester classes, yearlong ensembles, and other electives.

 Acting (¼ credit)